cpreid/optimizely-time-to-conversion/README.md

 * Dispatched tracking calls to Optimizely that include the numeric metric 'time to conversion'
 ---
 ### Future enhancements
-* Multiple metric support (currentl you can only configure to time a single metric)
+* Multiple metric support (currently you can only configure to time a single metric)
 * Max time-to-conversion to minimize outliers (extension setting)
 * Conversions in the same session only (extension setting)